Information for prisoners and their families

 a convicted prisoner whose case has been decided.

-The governor can refuse permission for someone to visit you if they think it is necessary, for example, for the prevention of crime.
-If you think that a prison visit has been refused unfairly, you can make a complaint.
+The governor of the prison can refuse permission for someone to visit you if they think it’s necessary, for example to prevent a crime.

-Taking things in to the prison
+Taking things into the prison

 Financial help for prison visits